ervandew/eclim/doc/content/vim/common/project.rst

   - **F** -
     Prompts you for a new or existing filename to open, pre-filled with the directory path in the tree where this mapping was executed.
+  - **Y** - Yanks the path of the current file/directory to your clipboard.
   - **\?** - View the help buffer

   **Configuration**